Comparing Shared, VPS, and Dedicated Hosting Options

 Cons of VPS Hosting:

-- Higher Cost: VPS hosting is more expensive than shared hosting.
+- Higher Cost: VPS hosting is more expensive than shared hosting, though still affordable for many businesses.

 - Technical Knowledge Required: Managing a VPS may require some technical expertise, especially if you opt for an unmanaged plan.